nebeux/eco/README.md

-# 🌿 Eco — ESG-Aware Stock Trading Simulator
+# Eco — ESG-Aware Stock Trading Simulator

 > Inspired through **Hackonomics 2026, EcoHack, and EcoHacks** · All trades are simulated · Data from Finnhub & yfinance

 Hey there!
 Welcome to Eco's repository.
+(This was made a bit after the Hackonomics submission so we could explain our project to the viewers :D)
 Eco is a paper trading app that lets you invest a virtual $10,000 in real stocks — while tracking the environmental cost of your portfolio.
 Every buy you make adds to your **footprint score**, rewarding greener investment decisions.

 ---